akuzyakina/AzureFrontDoorWhatTheHack/README.md

 1. Fork the source code
 2. Provision an Azure App Service and deploy the website
 3. Provision an Azure Front Door
-4. Provision a Static Web site with an Azure Storage Account
+4. WORK IN PROGRESS Implement caching / Provision a Static Web site with an Azure Storage Account
-5. Configure simple/complex routing rules and caching rules
+5. Configure simple/complex routing rules

 ## Challenges
 1. [Fork the code](Student/Challenge01.md)